Duet3D/wiki-content/User_manual/Tuning/Triggers.md

 # Wiring

 Connect one side of your switch to GND or the negative coming from your power supply.
-The other side of the switch will go to a pin on the Duet, using Dupont connectors.
+The other side of the switch will go to an input pin on an IO or endstop connector on the Duet, using Dupont connectors.

 ## Tabs {.tabset}

 ### Duet 3

+Wire the switch in the same way as an endstop, ie

 ### Duet 2